Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/requirements/user-use-case-descriptions.md

 2. User can roll over video to view description of content
 3. User selects a video by clicking on the icon

-## Use Case 2 - User Plays Video
+## Use Case 2 - User Customizes Their Learning Experience
-*As a user, I want to start watching my content*
+*As a user, I want to customize my video questions*
-1. User is redirected to a seperate page
+1. User is prompted to customize questions from a switchboard menu by clicking on highlighted icons
+2. Users can enable Object Detection Questions, change Subject Focus, and indicate Penalty Options
-2. User clicks the "Play" icon in the lower left corner
+2. User clicks the "Start Learning" icon in the lower left corner to begin playing the video

-## Use Case 3 - From here, users will be displayed one of two potential question types
-### Question Type A - User Answers a Multiple Choice Question
+## Use Case 3 - User Answers a Multiple Choice Question
 *As a user, I want to answer the question to continue the video*
 1. Video pauses automatically
-2. Question based on the current screen pops up
+2. Question based on the current video content pops up and reads outloud
 3. Set of multiple choice options pop up under question
-4. Time pops up in corner counting down time
-5. Video does not play until question is answered or timer runs out
+4. Video does not play until question is answered or skipped
-6. User selects an answer by clicking on it
+5. User selects an answer by clicking on it

-### Question Type B - User Answers an Object Detection Question
-*As a user, I want to answer the question to continue the video*
-1. Video pauses automatically
-2. Question prompts user to click on screen and identify an object
-3. Time pops up in corner counting down time
-4. Video does not play until question is answered or timer runs out
-5. User select the answer by clicking on the screen

-## Use Case 4 - After answering the quiz question, there are four possible outcomes
+## Use Case 4 - After answering the MCQ quiz question, there are three possible outcomes

 ### Outcome 1 - User Answers Incorrectly
 1. User receives notification of incorrect answer
 2. Video rewinds back to last checkpoint
-3. User receives hint about correct answer
+3. After reaching the initial checkpoint, user is reprompted the same question and receives a hint about the correct answer
 4. User answers question again, either repeating incorrect process or moving to correct process